 Proof of the value of the property is a necessary element by the State to sustain a conviction and must be proven beyond a reasonable doubt.

-If you have been charged with Grand Theft in Broward County, contact Fort Lauderdale Criminal Defense Attorney, Dave Simmons, at the Law Offices of Dave L. Simmons, P.A. at (954) 765-3540.
+If you have been charged with Grand Theft in Broward County or throughout South Florida, contact Fort Lauderdale Grand Theft Attorney, Dave Simmons, at the Law Offices of Dave L. Simmons, P.A. at (954) 765-3540.